Last Updated: June 26, 2024

 SPiN

-Susan Sarandon is the co-founder of table tennis franchise SPiN.
+Susan Sarandon is the co-founder of the table tennis franchise SPiN.
 She co-founded the business with her boyfriend at the time, Jonathan Bricklin, and three other co-founders.
 Launched in 2009 in New York City, SPiN was born from a simple yet innovative idea: to create a space where people could gather, play, and socialize, with ping pong at its core.
-The concept quickly gained popularity, appealing to a diverse crowd ranging from casual players to serious enthusiasts, and even celebrities.
+The concept quickly gained popularity, appealing to a diverse crowd ranging from casual players to serious enthusiasts and even celebrities.
 The club's stylish, eclectic decor, combined with the lively atmosphere of competition and camaraderie, made it a unique destination in the heart of the city.

 Susan Sarandon, a table tennis enthusiast herself, brought not only her star power but also her vision of creating a fun, inclusive environment.
 Her involvement helped raise the profile of SPiN, turning it into a trendy spot for both leisure and high-profile events.
 The club hosts tournaments, private parties, and corporate events, and its popularity led to the expansion into other cities, including Los Angeles, San Francisco, Toronto, and Chicago.
-To date there are nine SPiN locations.
+To date, there are nine SPiN locations.

 Relationships